 If, as we often see in the news, densely populated areas have their waste management difficulties, the challenges of the rural and remote areas to which we as campers are drawn would have to be even greater.

-Compounded by their limited resources, greater distances to landfill sites and recycling plants, lower economies of scale and higher unit costs, these communities would have a hard time dealing with large amounts of camping waste.
+Compounded by their limited resources, greater distances to landfill sites and recycling plants, lower economies of scale and higher unit costs, these communities would have a hard time disposing of large amounts of camping waste.

-So, logically our priority should be on waste reduction rather than recycling.
+Our priority should therefore be on waste reduction rather than recycling.
 That way, there’ll be less for others to collect on our behalf and less to end up in landfill, floating around the countryside and in our waterways.
 There will also be less for us to pack out ourselves when there are no available waste bins.

 1: Reduce single use items, especially plastics